Integralist/integralist.co.uk/content/posts/git-merge-strategies.md

 git rebase --onto 75eb1cb 3fc460b
 ```

+> [!NOTE]
-> Note: in this scenario you'll get a conflict that you'll need to resolve first (e.g. we're removing a commit that sets A to the value 9 but that change was also pulled into the `feat/foo` branch so git isn't sure whether you definitely want that change any more or not), but in most cases you'll likely have a clean rebase
+> in this scenario you'll get a conflict that you'll need to resolve first (e.g. we're removing a commit that sets A to the value 9 but that change was also pulled into the `feat/foo` branch so git isn't sure whether you definitely want that change any more or not), but in most cases you'll likely have a clean rebase

 The basic structure of this command is: